adikabintang/kolor-di-dinding/networking/mpls.md

 Multiprotocol label switching (MPLS) is a routing technique that is based on short path labels, not the network addresses.
 It does not involve complex lookups in a routing table.

+Why MPLS is used/advantages of MPLS:

+- This can be used as the tunnel between two sites.
+We can also say that the path between these sites is isolated from the other path in the network.
+- We can influence the packet to chooose a certain path (with traffic engineering), independent of IP routing protocol's best path

 MPLS operates at the layer between L2 and L3, and often referred to as the L2.5.
 This is also known as shim header.

 How routers know that this packet is MPLS or not?
 Routers look at the Ethertype field in the Ethernet header.
 The Ethertypefield defines what protocol it brings.
 For MPLS, the value for Ethertype field is 0x8847 (and for IPv4 it's 0x0800, and 0x0806 for ARP, etc. See [wiki](https://en.wikipedia.org/wiki/EtherType)).
 (Not related, just for info: in the IP header, there is a field in the IP header that serves the same purpose: protocol header.
 That's why introducing a new protocol on top of other protocol might get cumbersome because this the routers might need to recognize this field)